 \begin{example} We let $\GG=\SU(2)$ and we fix $x\in i\gg\subset \sl(2,\C)$

-The holomorphic adjoint orbit we are interested in is $\cO=\SL(2,\C)(x)$.
-The Lie algebra $\nn$ of positive root spaces are upper triangular matrices with zeros in the diagonal.
+The holomorphic adjoint orbit in which we are interested is $\cO=\SL(2,\C)(x)$.
+The Lie algebra $\nn$ of positive root spaces is the subspace of upper triangular matrices with zeros in the diagonal.
 The Iwasawa fiber over $x$ described in Lemma \ref{lem:Iwasawa} is

 The complex involution $\theta\sigma$ on $\sl(2,\C)$ takes a matrix to its transpose.
-Therefore the spherical group is $\SO(2,\C)$.
+Therefore, the spherical group is $\SO(2,\C)$.
 The exponential map is given by

 The orbit $\SO(2,\C)(x)$ is the holomorphic Lagrangian of $(\cO,\Omega)$ given by